janwilmans/guidelines/guidelines_details.md

 - Files should not exceed 2000 lines.
 If exceeded: refactor.
   - **Rationale**: Large files are an indication of poor decomposition and lack of decomposition makes the code harder to understand.
-- Put every class in its own file.
+- Keep unrelated code in separate files
-  - **Rationale**: helps to keep files smaller.
+  - **Rationale**: helps to keep files smaller and organized, for small project consider a separate file for every class, however for bigger projects, lets say more then 50.000 lines, this can become a compilation bottleneck, so do not be to pedantic about it.
+It can be perfectly fine to keep related classes in the same file.
 - Use the `#pragma once` include guard in headers.
-  - **Rationale**: This is a bit contentious, because it is non-standard (but widely supported).
+  - **Rationale**: This is a bit contentious, because it is non-standard, see [SF.8](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#sf8-use-include-guards-for-all-header-files) (but widely supported).
 It does the job of protecting the header from multiple inclusion and avoids the risk of having duplicate include-guard #defines.
-I think this out-weighs the drawback of the fact that it offers no protection from multiple inclusion if you [sim-link](https://en.wikipedia.org/wiki/Pragma_once) files within a project. (don't do that ;)
+I think this out-weighs the drawback of the fact that it offers no protection from multiple inclusion if you [sim-link](https://en.wikipedia.org/wiki/Pragma_once) files within a project. (don't do that ;) If you want to have standard compliance and ultimate portability, consider ignoring this guidelines.

 ## Rationales for the high level guidelines: